45 St. Clair Ave. West, Suite 600

 Leave to Appeal to Divisional Court

-As with any application, the court has the jurisdiction to grant the relief sought, dismiss, adjourn or direct a trial, in whole or in part, and with or without terms.
-In some cases there are automatic rights to appeal.
+As with any application, the court has the jurisdiction to grant the relief sought, dismiss, adjourn, or direct a trial, in whole or in part, and with or without terms.
+In some cases, there are automatic rights to appeal.
 In others, permission or leave to appeal must be obtained.
-Under Rule 62.02 of the Rules of Civil Procedure, leave to appeal an interlocutory order to the Divisional Court must be obtained.
+Under Rule 62.02 of the Rules of Civil Procedure,1 leave to appeal an interlocutory order to the Divisional Court must be obtained.

 Leave to Appeal to the Supreme Court of Canada

 The Supreme Court of Canada (the “SCC”) is the court of last resort (or the highest court) in Canada.
-As the final general court of appeal it is the last judicial resort of all litigants.
-The SCC’s jurisdiction embraces both the civil law of the province of Quebec and the common law of the other nine provinces and three territories.
-As it is a general court of appeal, the SCC can hear cases in all areas of the law.
+As the final general court of appeal, it is the last judicial resort of all litigants.
+The SCC’s jurisdiction embraces both the civil law of the province of Quebec, and the common law of the other nine provinces and three territories.
+Since it is a general court of appeal, the SCC can hear cases in all areas of the law.

-The test for leave to appeal to the SCC is set out in section 40(1) the Supreme Court of Canada Act (“the Act”) and reads as follows:
+The test for leave to appeal to the SCC is set out in section 40(1) the Supreme Court of Canada Act (the “Act”)6 as follows:

 40. (1) Subject to subsection (3), an appeal lies to the Supreme Court from any final or other judgment of the Federal Court of Appeal or of the highest court of final resort in a province, or a judge thereof, in which judgment can be had in the particular case sought to be appealed to the Supreme Court, whether or not leave to appeal to the Supreme Court has been refused by any other court, where, with respect to the particular case sought to be appealed, the Supreme Court is of the opinion that any question involved therein is, by reason of its public importance or the importance of any issue of law or any issue of mixed law and fact involved in that question, one that ought to be decided by the Supreme Court or is, for any other reason, of such a nature or significance as to warrant decision by it, and leave to appeal from that judgment is accordingly granted by the Supreme Court.